sacproj/documentation/content/_index.md

 ## Features

-- Command line on macOS, Linux and WSL
+- Command line on Linux, macOS and WSL
 - Content from Markdown, Shortcode
 - Layout with Columns, Boxes
 - Components